FastLine

 tguid: Unique transaction ID in GBDS.

 name: Person's name.
-If no biographical information is available, this field can be blank.
+If no biographical information is available, this field may be blank.

 document: value of the key defined in the field